University of Louisville

 Christian, N.* and M. Summer.
 2008.
 Using glutathione levels as indicators of oxidant injury and post-surgical pulmonary hypertension.
 Tennessee Junior Academy of Sciences Symposium, Nashville, TN.
 Talk (second-place presentation).

-Teaching and Mentoring Experience
+Teaching and Pedagogy Experience

 Co-course developer; Biodiverse-City!
 The art and science of green infrastructure; Indiana University